-Within the Head Start programs, the types of disabilities for which students were receiving special services under IDEA are shown in Table 16.11 Non-categorical developmental delays were again the most frequently identified type of disability across all programs, followed closely by speech or language impairments.
-This has been the trend for at least the past 7 years.
+Within the Head Start programs, the types of disabilities for which students were receiving special services under IDEA are shown in Table 22.11 Non-categorical developmental delays were again the most frequently identified type of disability across all programs followed by speech or language impairments, but individually Port Gamble S'Klallam and Suquamish programs identified more speech or language impairments this year and very few non-categorical developmental delays.

-Table 16.
-Number of Disability Diagnoses among Head Start Enrollees, Kitsap County: 2017-1811
+Table 22.
+Number of Disability Diagnoses among Head Start Enrollees, Kitsap County: 2018- 19 11